bevyengine/rfcs/rfcs/quick-start-book.md

 Each of these requires their own complementary learning paths that branch as soon as they get to the [Learn page](https://bevyengine.org/learn/) to ensure that the first experience that they have with Bevy matches what they need.

-Once users have completed the introductory learning materials in their path of choice, they can move on to more advanced learning material:
+Once users have completed the introductory learning materials in their path of choice, they can begin creating their own games or move on to our advanced examples to see how everything comes together in a realistic way.

-1. Advanced book chapters.
-2. Advanced examples.

 ### Bevy Quick Start: the example-first path